A simple cli-based recorder for Python

 If not, then you should probably make them so!

-It's DDT for pytest (development-driven testing :nerd_face:)
+It's DDT for pytest (development-driven testing, data-driven tests, or both :nerd_face:)

 Too tedious/hard to generate custom data for your application?